How Sin Develops

 Sin must be killed at its root: lust, which is sinful desire.
 When we look for ultimate satisfaction outside of Christ and trust, fear or love something more than God (Exodus 20:3), sin finds fertile soil and begins to take root.
 If we crave and long for something and push God's Word aside, we reap what we sow.

 Pay close attention - daily - to the things you desire.
-When you find yourself trusting, fearing, coveting or loving something more than God, remove the your sinful passions and desires (Galatians 5:24) and rest your satisfaction in Christ.
+When you find yourself trusting, fearing, coveting or loving something more than God, remove your sinful passions and desires (Galatians 5:24) and rest your satisfaction in Christ.